-- 1. Statistically significant increase in plant species richness over baseline; - 2.
-Statistically significant reduction in invasive plant species absolute percent cover over baseline; - 3.
-Statistically significant increase in arthropod abundance or richness increase over baseline; and - 4.
+- 1. Statistically significant increase in plant species richness over baseline by Year 8; - 2.
+Statistically significant reduction in invasive plant species absolute percent cover over baseline by Year 8; - 3.
+Statistically significant increase in arthropod abundance or richness increase over baseline by Year 8; and - 4.
 Statistically significant increase in bat acoustic activity (one or both of the primary measures) indicating bat activity has increased (duration or level of activity) over the 8-year implementation period for this Management Plan.